edrlab/thorium-reader-doc/content/en/docs/210_reading/221_maths.md

 weight: 221
 toc: false
 ---
-Thorium-Reader supports mathematical formulas in MathML format thanks to the MathJax module.
+Since 2.3 Thorium Reader supports mathematical formulas in MathML natively thanks to Chromium.
+MathJax module is incorporated and may be of use for interoperability and accessibility needs.

+If you make use of the MathJax module you might be interested by [MathJax documentation](https://docs.mathjax.org/en/latest/).

+Previous versions rely on the MathJax module.
 This last one requires memory resources so it is not automatically activated when you open Thorium.
 To activate it when reading a book, go to the menu `Reading settings`, at the bottom of the `Display` tab you will find